Samsung/tizen-docs/docs/application/tizen-studio/web-tools/rest-viewer.md

 To open the REST Viewer settings, go to **Preferences > Tizen Studio > REST Viewer**, or click the ![Setting icon](./media/rest_icon_setting.png) icon on the **REST Viewer** view toolbar.

+<a name="wadl"></a>
-## Creating and Managing WADL Components<a name="wadl"></a>
+## Creating and Managing WADL Components

 To use the REST Viewer, you need a WADL document.
 If a WADL document is provided by the REST API service provider, you can import it.
 You can also export a test case so that others can use it.

 With the REST Viewer, you can make new WADL components, and import and export WADL files.
 You can handle a selected WADL component only if you open a dialog to modify it.
 You cannot modify the selected component's parent or child components at the same time.

 > **Note**
 > Some attributes are required to make a structure for the tree viewer even if they are optional in the WADL schema.

 To manage the WADL components, in the **REST Viewer** view toolbar, click the following icons: